 When you launch the Afero Profile Editor, the Startup window appears:

 New Project.
-After selecting this option, you’ll first be asked to select which Afero board you are using for your project.
-Then give your new profile a name and navigate to the local working directory holding your Profile Editor projects.
-You can either use the operating system to create a new, empty folder for your project in the selected working directory, or you can check the Create subfolder using Profile Name checkbox to have a folder created for you using your new profile name.
+After selecting this option, you’ll first be asked to select which Afero board/module you are using for your project.
+Then give your new profile a name.
+Note that the profile name will be used as your default project name and device type name.
+You can change these later.
+Then navigate to the local working directory holding your Profile Editor projects.
+You can either use the operating system to create a new, empty folder for your project in the selected working directory, or you can select the Create subfolder using Profile Name checkbox to have a folder created for you using your new profile name.

 When you’re ready, click Create.
 The Define the Device Type window opens.

 Open Existing Project.
-If you’ve previously saved any profiles, they will be shown as gray hexes holding the icon you assigned; e.g., the lamp, lock, running man, or water drop icons in the illustration above.
+If you’ve previously saved any projects, they will be shown in “panels”, displaying the icons you assigned.
 If you haven’t assigned an icon yet, a question mark will display.
-Click an icon to open the associated project.
+Double-click an icon to open the associated project.

 Clone Existing Project.
-If you have a project you’d like to use as a starting point for a new project, first open the project you want to clone.
-With that project open, go to the operating system menu bar and select File > Clone Project.
-The Clone Device Profile window opens; proceed as you would when creating a new project.
+If you have a project you’d like to use as a starting point for another, first open the project you want to clone.
+Then go to the operating system menu bar and select File > Clone Project.
+The Clone Project window opens; proceed as you would when creating a new project.

-Open Documentation.
-Click to open the developer documentation in a browser window.
+Quick Links.
+Click a link in the left-hand pane to open the developer documentation and other links in a browser window.

 Once you’ve opened a project, you’ll see the Device Type Definition window, described further in Define the Device Type.